woosting/linux/contents/sed/sed.md

 ### Shell (both sed parts)

-- Single quote characters must be escaped using the following specific string:
+- Single quote characters must be escaped.
+The following specific string must be used to enter a literal `'` (single quote character):

 	```
 	'\''